milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

 Connect your editor's nrepl plugin to this port.
 In emacs you should open the minibuffer with ALT+X, enter ```cider-connect-clj``` for host type ```localhost``` , for port type the resulting port from the previous command.

-To check if inline eval is working open ```src/hello_compojure/coresh .clj``` in your editor and insert this somewhere :
+To check if inline eval is working open ```src/hello_compojure/core.clj``` in your editor and insert this somewhere :

 ```(+ 3 2)```